akzhan/jquery-keyfilter/README.markdown

 ## Overriding

-You can fully override masks by simple assignment after the plugin loads but the `document.ready` event fires.
+You can fully override masks by simple assignment after the plugin loads but before the `document.ready` event fires.

     $.fn.keyfilter.defaults.masks = { ... };